How to fix iCloud restore stuck issue on iPhone and iPad

 Solution 2: Check iCloud Backup

 You might get an error like the last backup can’t be completed.
 To troubleshoot this problem, you should follow some points.
-The first one is the iPhone must be connected to the good Wi-Fi network and if you are already connected with a strong signal then follow the steps.
+The first one is that the iPhone must be connected to a good Wi-Fi network, and if you are already connected with a strong signal, then follow the steps.

 If this isn’t helpful for you, then try the next step.